-Aggravated misdemeanors are the most serious class of misdemeanors, generally punishable by up to two years in jail and a fine of between $625 and $6,250.
-For example, carrying a gun without a permit is an aggravated misdemeanor.
-(Iowa Code § 903.1 (2019).)
+Aggravated misdemeanors are the most serious class of misdemeanors, generally punishable by up to two years in jail and a fine of between $850 and $8,540.
+Examples of aggravated misdemeanors include assault hate crimes, third-degree theft, and stalking.

-A serious misdemeanor in Iowa is punishable by up to one year in jail and a fine of between $315 and $1,875.
-For instance, assaults that cause injury or mental illness are punishable as serious misdemeanors.
-(Iowa Code § 903.1 (2019.)
+A serious misdemeanor in Iowa is punishable by up to one year in jail and a fine of between $430 and $2,565.
+Examples of serious misdemeanors include second-degree harassment, carrying a gun or weapon while intoxicated, and animal neglect.